 V=43πr3V = \frac{4}{3}\pi r^3

-Use this formula with the radius, not the diameter.
+Use this with the radius, not the diameter.
 If a problem gives the diameter dd, convert first:

 r=d2r = \frac{d}{2}

+That single step prevents the most common error on sphere problems.
 The answer is written in cubic units such as cm3\text{cm}^3 or m3\text{m}^3 because volume measures three-dimensional space.

 Vnew=43π(2r)3=8(43πr3)V_{\text{new}} = \frac{4}{3}\pi (2r)^3 = 8\left(\frac{4}{3}\pi r^3\right)